giampaolo/psutil/docs/README.md

 ## Deploy

-`.github/workflows/docs.yml` runs on pushes / PRs that touch `docs/`: lint (`make lint-rst`) -> offline tests -> build -> deploy to GitHub Pages -> live-site tests.
+`.github/workflows/docs.yml` runs on pushes / PRs that touch `docs/`: lint (`make lint-rst`) -> offline tests -> build -> build past versions -> deploy to GitHub Pages -> live-site tests.
 Deploy and the live tests run only on push to master, never on PRs.